OF HALDEN, V

 leather-topped writing desk in the same dark wood.

 The view from Sebastian’s eyrie was magnificent.
-The tower

 and spires of the cathedral rose above the rooftops of Halden, traffic

 could be seen moving along the distant streets, and in the foreground,

 below the Crag, the River Swar wound through the green parks that,

 luckily, were too much subject to flooding ever to be built on.

 I turned.
 He was sprawled on the bed, smiling that